-The results of the evaluation are only applicable to the product Red Hat Enterprise Linux WS, Version 3, Update 2 with eal3-certification package in the configuration as defined in the Security Target and summarised in this report (refer to the Security Target [7] and the chapters 2, 4 and 8 of this report).
-The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification of the modified product, and if the evaluation of the modified product does not reveal any security deficiencies.
+The results of the evaluation are only applicable to the SUSE Linux Enterprise Server 8 with service pack 3 in the evaluated configuration (list of packages as outlined in chapter 2 of this report).

+The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification or assurance continuity of the modified product, in accordance with the procedural requirements, and the evaluation of the modified product does not reveal any security deficiencies.